Α-Parinaric acid: Natural sources

 α-Parinaric acid occurs naturally in the seeds of the makita tree (Parinari laurina), a tree found in Fiji and other Pacific islands.
 Makita seeds contain about 46% α-parinaric acid, 34% α-eleostearic acid as major components, with lesser amounts of saturated fatty acids, oleic acid and linoleic acid. α-Parinaric acid is also found in the seed oil of Impatiens balsamina, a member of the family Balsaminaceae.
 The major fatty acids of Impatiens balsamina are 4.7% palmitic acid, 5.8% stearic acid, 2.8% arachidic acid, 18.3% oleic acid, 9.2% linoleic acid, 30.1% linolenic acid and 29.1% α-parinaric acid.
 It is also present in the fungus Clavulina cristata, and the plant Sebastiana brasiliensis (family Euphorbiaceae).

 Synthesis

 Biosynthesis

 The biochemical mechanism by which α-parinaric acid is formed in the plant Impatiens balsamina was elaborated using techniques of molecular biology.
 The enzyme responsible for the creation of the conjugated double bonds was identified using expressed sequence tags, and called a "conjugase".
 This enzyme is related to the family of fatty acid desaturase enzymes responsible for putting double bonds into fatty acids.

 Chemical synthesis

-α-Parinaric acid may be synthesized chemically using α-linoleic acid as a starting compound.
+α-Parinaric acid may be synthesized chemically using α-linolenic acid as a starting compound.
 This synthesis enables the transformation of 1,4,7-octatriene methylene-interrupted cis double bonds of naturally occurring polyunsaturated fatty acids to 1,3,5,7-octatetraenes in high yield.
 More recently (2008), Lee et al. reported a simple and efficient chemical synthesis using a modular design method called iterative cross-coupling.